harness/developer-hub/release-notes/continuous-delivery.md

 - Pipeline name edits were lost when a template input was changed in a pipeline template.
 (CDS-54332)

   Pipeline template inputs such as pipeline name, if changed, are no longer getting reset when changing template inputs.
-- Data not cleared in ACR artifact source template.
+- Data was not cleared in ACR artifact source template.
 (CDS-54212)

   In the ACR artifact source template, the form details were not getting cleared when the connector was changed.
 This issue has been fixed now.
 - Users were unable to create or edit the runtime input default values when configuring services, environments, templates, and pipelines.
 (CDS-53919, ZD-39998, ZD-40031, ZD-41197, ZD-41889)